Best Boat Rides on Long Island for Summer 2020

 Take a cruise aboard the oyster sloop Priscilla while you visit a museum dedicated to Long Island's maritime history.
 Learn about boat building, shipwrecks, and shellfish harvesting while viewing some spectacular creatures in the crystal South Shore waters.

-The 65-foot Moon Chaser offers a 90-minute narrated tour of Great South Bay focused on its history and wildlife.
-Cruises depart every Wednesday and Thursday through August 29 at 1 and 2:30pm.
-Adults are $15, children 12 and younger are $12.
-Plus, every Wednesday children ride free.
+The 65-foot Moon Chaser offers a 90-minute narrated tour of Great South Bay, focused on its history and wildlife.
+Adults are $17, children ages 12 and younger are $13.
 Click here to make online reservations.

 Family-Friendly Boat Tours on the East End

-Visitors can choose from a 90-minute nature cruise ($30 for adults, $20 for children 5-12, and FREE for children younger than 4) or two-hour sunset cruises ($42 for adults and $29 for children) from Long Wharf dock.
+Visitors can choose from a 90-minute nature cruise (adults, $30; children ages 5-12, $20; FREE for children younger than 4) or 2-hour sunset cruises (adults, $45; children ages 5-12, $30) from Long Wharf dock.
 Catch a glimpse of Cedar Point Lighthouse and ospreys relaxing in their nests at Mashomack Preserve.
 Check the website for the schedule; cruise times vary.

-Launching from the Long Island Aquarium, the Atlantis Boat tour promises a 90-minute educational and interactive ride.
+Launching from the Long Island Aquarium, the Atlantis boat tour promises an educational 90-minute interactive ride.
 From July through Labor Day, the boat leaves at noon, 2pm, and 4pm.
-Check the website to confirm times, and all boat rides are weather permitting.
+Check the website to confirm times; all boat rides are weather permitting.
 Passengers enjoy seeing and often, touching, slimy sea creatures and the marine life in the Peconic River.
-With paid museum admission, the boat ride is an additional $15, but children younger than 2 are $5.
-Without paid museum admission, the ride is $22.
 Purchase a ticket online here.

 Watch humpback whales feed from the decks of the Viking Starship in Montauk.
 Photo by Dr. A. H. Kopelman for CRESLI

 For more than 30 years, the crew of the Viking Fleet and CRESLI (Coastal Research and Education Society of Long Island) have been taking passengers whale watching on the very eastern tip of Long Island.
 The boat departs from the dock in Montauk Harbor at 2pm and returns at 7pm.
 The fleet claims a 92 percent whale sighting success rate.
-Adults are $75; children 5-12 are $49; and children younger than 5 are FREE.
+Adults are $75; children 5-12 are $50; children 4 and younger are FREE.
 The fleet recommends reservations, which can be made online here.

-Captain Mark Melnick will take you and your family for a three-hour private tour around Shelter Island aboard the Emily Rose.
+Captain Mark Melnick takes you and your family for a three-hour private tour around Shelter Island aboard the Emily Rose.
 You can plan your own customized kid-friendly family excursion.

 RELATED: Top Beach Playgrounds for Kids on LI